Missouri S&T Miners: Women's

 Missouri S&T women's volleyball records are listed below.
 NOTE: The 2020 season was played in the spring of 2021.

 Men's

-Missouri S&T will begin men's volleyball play in the 2023 season (2022–23 school year).
+Missouri S&T began men's volleyball play in the 2023 season (2022–23 school year).
 Unlike all other S&T teams, men's volleyball is a de facto Division I member.
 The NCAA's top-level national championship in that sport is open to both D-I and D-II members, and scholarship limits are identical in both divisions.
+The Miners are competing as an independent through the 2025 season, after which the GLVC will start sponsoring the sport with S&T as one of the eight inaugural teams.